 Hard wired charging cable

-If you want to find out more about Jackery's products here is a link to their official website jackery.com As a Jackery Affiliate I can earn from qualifying purchases when you link from this site and it will not cost you any more than if you linked directly on your own.
+You can shop for Jackery products at Amazon.com.
+As an Amazon Affiliate I can earn from qualifying purchases when you link from this site and it will not cost you any more than if you linked directly on your own.